yogawithivana/yogawithivana.github.com/source/private-classes/index.markdown

 <div style="text-align: center;">

-<p>You can choose between:</p>

-<h2>One to One Yoga Classes</h2>
+<h2>One-to-one yoga</h2>

-<p>Consisting of:<br />
+<p>A typical one-to-one class consists of:<br />
-15 minutes consultation about your needs/goals<br />
+        15 minutes consultation about your needs/goals, health, lifestyle, diet<br />
-1 hour of tailor-made asana practice and yoga nidra<br />
+		1 hour 10 min of tailor-made practice<br />
-Recommendation of a safe self-practice</p>
+		Recommendation for your practice at home</p>

 <p>Price: £50<br />
+(could be shared by two people)<br />
-Package of 5 One to One Yoga Lessons: £220<br />
+Package of 5 One to One Yoga Lessons: £200<br />
-I am available to teach One to One classes at my home or yours.</p>
+I am available to teach at my home or yours.</p>

-<p>I'm happy to give student and low income discounts or teach on an exchange basis.<br/>
+<p>I'm happy to give low income discounts or teach on an exchange basis.<br/>
 	If you think you qualify for a discount or have a nice idea for an exchange,<br/>
 	please get in touch!</p>

-<h2>Semi-Private Yoga Classes / Workplace Yoga</h2>

-<p>Practice with your friends or colleagues at the time and place suited to you.<br />
+<h2>Workplace yoga</h2>

+<p>Practice with your colleagues before work, on your lunchbreak or after work.
+I can arrange a trial class any time that suits you.</p>

-Special discount available for ethical businesses and tech start-ups.<br />
+<p>Special discount available for ethical businesses and tech start-ups.<br />
 Get in touch to find out more!</p>

 </div>